Dash has seen remarkable growth. Here’s how this altcoin works.

-The rise in Dash’s price has been extraordinary.
+The rise in Dash’s prices in 2017 was extraordinary.
 The question is whether it’ll keep going up.
-Some observers believe it could reach $400 or even $500.

 Dash developers aim to make cryptocurrency extremely easy to use for consumers.
 To that end, they’re working on Dash Evolution, a new cryptocurrency, that’s expected to include: